We cherish what we love.

 It's a change of perspective.

-As long as animals stay outside, the distance remains.
+As long as animals stay outside, the distance will remain.

-But as soon as they are in our rooms, the balance tips.
+But as soon as they are in our rooms, the balance is disrupted.

-The sofa, a symbol of possessions and security, becomes a meeting place.
+The sofa, a symbol of possessions and security, becomes a place for encounters.

 Art as a silent corrective